keolo/keolo-com/content/projects/joyo.md

 ### Team & Process
 - Recruited and led distributed team of senior engineers
-- Implemented lightweight Agile for rapid iteration
+- Implemented lightweight Agile process for rapid iteration
 - Created culture of psychological safety and continuous improvement

 ## The Outcome